-Торіс Opportunities Vulnerabilities 30 Moorpark Rail Conditions Accomplished work on the six at grade crossings, SR-23 Moorpark, Metrolink, sealed corridor 2016 project, does not meet quiet zone, in valley can hear trains, Spring Road, downstream cross arms, raised median • One citizen requested quiet zone, council filed, not an action item but received • Other crossings much less traffic, not a perceived issue • Metrolink adding some fencing, not gone further west, UP not a priority • Use "Israeli fence", chicken wire with bend at top, cheaper than chain link fence Moorpark Avenue crossing, approach from east (Metrolink jurisdiction) could have installed advanced preemption, approach from west in UP jurisdiction, at time CT and UP could not agree on type of advanced preemption, could make Moorpark crossing better Moorpark is bifurcated by a Union Pacific railway that is also used by Amtrak and Metrolink.
-There are several at-grade crossings that should be considered for improvements to increase efficiency and safety for all modes of transportation (WR17) The City is not an advocate for walls along rail lines, get graffiti, railroads do not remove graffiti, county or city needs permit and insurance, and flagman to construct, not advocate of masonry wall, development proposal on high street, and VCTC original proposed a wall along ROW and it was declined and wanted a fence rather than a wall for visibility and maintenance, walls would require cutting trees, railroad insurance 31 Rail tracks Oxnard talked with UPRR about fencing did get some money at the railroad transportation center downtown, spent on parking lot or pedestrian or bicycle connection at north end (20) • Metrolink Score Project, part of doubletracking also upgrading crossings at Tapo, Los Angeles Avenue, Hidden Ranch road crossings • Traffic Signal Timing in Tapo and improvements to timing recommended to improve the grade crossing due to history of three collisions (24) As much freight moved by train as possible to lessen impact on motorists and other road users.
-(WR6) Tracks so open, people cross the tracks all the time (20) When High School is in session near Gonzales along Oxnard, in morning and afternoon, students walk through, over and under fences to the High School (20) • Utilization of rail is limited by the agricultural community because rail companies do not provide the terminal operations necessary on both sides of the supply chain to deliver perishable goods from farm to market in adequate time.
-(27) 32 State Route 126 Santa Paula is located mostly on the north side of 126, not a lot of truck idling near residences Fillmore development south of 126, so less effected (21) Northbound SR-23 to 126 a tough intersection, especially bicyclists • All along 126 dangerous for cyclists and it is the only choice between Santa Paula and Fillmore (21).
+Topic Opportunities Vulnerabilities 30 Moorpark Rail Conditions Accomplished work on the six at grade crossings, SR-23 Moorpark, Metrolink, sealed corridor 2016 project, does not meet quiet zone, in valley can hear trains, Spring Road, downstream cross arms, raised median One citizen requested quiet zone, council filed, not an action item but received Other crossings much less traffic, not a perceived issue Metrolink adding some fencing, not gone further west, UP not a priority Use "Israeli fence", chicken wire with bend at top, cheaper than chain link fence Moorpark Avenue crossing, approach from east (Metrolink jurisdiction) could have installed advanced preemption, approach from west in UP jurisdiction, at time CT and UP could not agree on type of advanced preemption, could make Moorpark crossing better Moorpark is bifurcated by a Union Pacific railway that is also used by Amtrak and Metrolink.
+There are several at-grade crossings that should be considered for improvements to increase efficiency and safety for all modes of transportation (WR17) The City is not an advocate for walls along rail lines, get graffiti, railroads do not remove graffiti, county or city needs permit and insurance, and flagman to construct, not advocate of masonry wall, development proposal on high street, and VCTC original proposed a wall along ROW and it was declined and wanted a fence rather than a wall for visibility and maintenance, walls would require cutting trees, railroad insurance 31 Rail tracks Oxnard talked with UPRR about fencing did get some money at the railroad transportation center downtown, spent on parking lot or pedestrian or bicycle connection at north end (20) Metrolink Score Project, part of doubletracking also upgrading crossings at Tapo, Los Angeles Avenue, Hidden Ranch road crossings Traffic Signal Timing in Tapo and improvements to timing recommended to improve the grade crossing due to history of three collisions (24) As much freight moved by train as possible to lessen impact on motorists and other road users.
+(WR6) Tracks so open, people cross the tracks all the time (20) When High School is in session near Gonzales along Oxnard, in morning and afternoon, students walk through, over and under fences to the High School (20) Utilization of rail is limited by the agricultural community because rail companies do not provide the terminal operations necessary on both sides of the supply chain to deliver perishable goods from farm to market in adequate time.
+(27) There is a lot of pedestrian activity at different points of Oxnard Blvd to get between the areas west and east of the Blvd with limited or no signals (D4) 32 State Route 126 Santa Paula is located mostly on the north side of 126, not a lot of truck idling near residences Fillmore development south of 126, so less effected (21) Northbound SR-23 to 126 a tough intersection, especially bicyclists All along 126 dangerous for cyclists and it is the only choice between Santa Paula and Fillmore (21).
 That highway has become increasingly busy over the last 8-10 years.
 It was the only freeway that was not included in the last ballot for improvements.
 It is a very narrow highway compared to the others and would really make it difficult for Santa Paula, Fillmore and Piru residents to get to and from work.
 It would also create other difficulties during periods of natural disasters.
 (WR1)